 Or, you can do a word cloud, asking your team: “How would you describe September in one word?”

 The important thing is to follow up on the answers your team has given in the poll.
-I always encourage a short discussion afterwards by saying, “Would anyone like to share how they voted, and why?”
+I always encourage a short discussion afterward by saying, “Would anyone like to share how they voted, and why?”
 Also, I try to involve the less vocal people in the team by calling out on them directly.

 #3.
 Run stop-start-continue in breakout sessions